 Header is home to the rundown title and parent-folder locator button, last edited info, split editor controls and the close button.

-Controls column is home to the controls for each row of the rundown: drag handle, row-selection checkbox.
+Controls column is home to the controls for each row of the rundown— the drag handle and row-selection checkbox.
 On script rows or rows that were imported from a script, the purple icon is also a link back to that script or text block.

 Toolbar is where rundown menus live: Edit, Insert, Numbering, Hide / Show columns, and Export.